 Dealing with cyber is no longer just a specialism, but almost every incident of crime could have some digital footprint.
 Ensuring that the Force has in place the resources, training and structures to ensure investigations can remain effective in a digital age is vital to maintaining public confidence and fighting crime across the board.

 Improving the criminal justice system

 The public want to see criminals brought justice, yet the police can rightly only be involved in part of that process.
-Prevention and detection is the role for Thames Valley Police but there is ,rightly, a separation with other areas of the criminal justice system.
+Prevention and detection is the role for Thames Valley Police but there must always be a level of independence from other areas of the criminal justice system.

 Much work will still focus on policing, especially ensuring that evidence is gathered efficiently and effectively to ensure the Crown Prosecution Service are able to prosecute cases effectively.
 Yet a greater focus needs to be placed on getting cases through the courts successfully, improving access to courts even if that is through the use of technology and particularly around reducing reoffending.